Start with the repeated handoff, not the newest software

 Build a simple lead quality dashboard

-A dashboard should show which pages, tools, demos, forms, and chatbot conversations create serious opportunities.
+A dashboard should show which pages, guided experiences, forms, and chatbot conversations create serious opportunities.
 That helps the business improve what actually works.